publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schI/m__us_usc_t25_s1616o.md

     (d) __Coordination with other schools__

-        The USDSM shall coordinate the program established pursuant to a grant provided under subsection (a) of this section with other medical schools in the region, nursing schools, tribal community colleges, and other health professional schools.
+        The USDSM shall coordinate the program established pursuant to a grant provided under subsection (a) with other medical schools in the region, nursing schools, tribal community colleges, and other health professional schools.

     (e) __Development of additional professional opportunities__